JaisonBrooks/DotCrusher/README.md

 # Dot Game

-The goal of this exercise is to create a game.
+The goal of this exercise was to create a game.
 In the game, dots move from the top to the bottom of the screen.
 A player tries to click on the dots, and receives points when they are successful.

 ![mockup](https://cdn.gomix.com/84ca8f35-cd1c-4d74-ad6f-f1f108b5b85a%2Fdot-game-with-banner.png)
 ![actual](https://github.com/JaisonBrooks/DotCrusher/raw/master/screenshot.png)

-## Guidelines for Completing the Exercise
+## Guidelines for the Game

 - Your application should work in current Chrome.
 - You can edit any file in the project, and add any assets you require (see below).